 Extreme weather events and natural disasters such as floods, forest fires, polar vortexes, and hurricanes are wreaking havoc on buildings, the electric grid, and other critical US infrastructure.
-In the wake of these events, many people are asking: how can we make our systems more resilient?
+In the wake of these events, many people are wondering about the resilience of our systems.

 This question is extremely important, but with no common definition of resilience, answers vary widely.
 Resilience is often viewed as a system’s ability to withstand and recover from serious events.
 This broad definition can be applied to an individual facility, an energy system, a city, economic activity, or even a region.

 ACEEE has begun to examine how energy efficiency intersects with the need for more resilient buildings, facilities, cities, electric grids, and other systems.
 For example, efficiency measures better retain indoor temperatures and improve building comfort, which is particularly important during storms or other weather events that can cause outages.
 These measures are important in critical infrastructure like hospitals, schools, and other buildings that might be used as shelters.

 Here’s a sneak preview of some new ACEEE resources related to efficiency and resilience.
 Topics include community planning, distributed energy resources, and grid operations.

 City planners are fundamentally concerned with reducing and responding to threats to their communities’ homes, hospitals, businesses, and transportation systems.
 This includes short- or long-term losses of power due to extreme weather.
 A 2015 ACEEE report looked at the resilience benefits of efficiency measures (see table below) and the ways that local resilience planners can incorporate them.
 Coming later this year, ACEEE will publish a review of city resilience strategies from around the world to better understand how cities plan to improve the energy efficiency of buildings and transportation sectors, to pursue clean energy and energy storage, and to remedy energy- and transportation-inequity.

 The role of energy efficiency in rebuilding